yojoots/libbitcoin-system-wiki/Public-Data-Principle.md

 The necessarily covert activities are listed by role:

 Miner
-* obtain blocks
+* obtain blocks [to build upon]
-* obtain transactions
+* obtain transactions [to earn fees from]
-* create and distribute blocks
+* create and distribute blocks [to cause others to build upon]
-* receive payment for confirmations
+* receive payment for confirmations [to finance operations]

 Merchant
-* obtain blocks
+* obtain blocks [to validate customer payment]
-* obtain transactions (optional)
+* obtain transactions (optional) [to anticipate customer payment]
-* create and distribute transactions
+* create and distribute transactions [to obtain customer payment]
-* make payment for confirmations
+* make payment for confirmations [to compensate confirmation]